varun-r-mallya/Python-BPF/README.md

 </p>

 Python-BPF is an LLVM IR generator for eBPF programs written in Python.
 It uses [llvmlite](https://github.com/numba/llvmlite) to generate LLVM IR and then compiles to LLVM object files.
 These object files can be loaded into the kernel for execution.
-Unlike BCC, Python-BPF performs compilation without relying on its infrastructure.
+Python-BPF performs compilation without relying on BCC.

 > **Note**: This project is under active development and not ready for production use.